-MOPAR[®] fluids, lubricants, parts, and accessories are available from an authorized dealer.
-They will help keep the vehicle operating at its best.
+MOPAR® fluids, lubricants, parts, and accessories are available from an authorized dealer.
+They are recommended for your vehicle in order to help keep the vehicle operating at its best.

 REPORTING SAFETY DEFECTS

 In The 50 United States And Washington, D.C.